instedd/cruzroja-registro/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 Alternatively, run with `iex -S mix phoenix.sever` to use iex's interactive shell.

+For development, run `mix run priv/repo/seeds.exs` to create an administrator user.

 *Note:* a recent version of npm is required.
 Otherwise the required Babel dependencies might not be fetched.
 The app is tested with node `v6.9.2` and npm `v3.10.9`.
 See [this issue](https://github.com/phoenixframework/phoenix/issues/1410) for more information.